Canon T4i vs 77D

 - More heavily discounted: Has been available for much longer (launched in June 2012).

-Reasons to prefer the Canon EOS 77D:
+Advantages of the Canon EOS 77D:

 - More detail: Has more megapixels (24 vs 17.9MP), which boosts linear resolution by 16%.

-- Better video: Provides higher movie framerates (1080/60p vs 1080/30p).
+- Better video: Provides higher movie framerates (1080/60p versus 1080/30p).

 - Faster burst: Shoots at higher frequency (6 vs 5 flaps/sec) to capture the decisive moment.